tlokeshkumar/tlokeshkumar.github.io/_posts/2020-06-08-online-learning-consist-halving.md

 \end{equation}
 </script>

-Before we look into the algorithms, lets go over some definitions to make analysis easier later.
+Before we look into the algorithms, let's go over some definitions to make analysis easier later.

 ## Mathematical Notations
 {: #Mathematical_Notations }